blackmann/blackmann.github.io_2022-23/blog/2022-05-22-delegation.md

 In the past, I used to cut out social activities as an attempt to charge my focus on doing more and avoid distractions.
 For the many times that I've tried this, I burn out after a few weeks.
-Leaving me useless for a couple of days; having me to gather momentum again.
+Leaving me useless for a number of days; having me to gather momentum again.

 I've also attempted to cut down what I do.
-But this means I only have to focus on my full-time job and one other activity
+But this means I only have to focus on my full-time job and one other activity (could be a side-project or another gig).
-(could be side-project or another gig). _Three is a lot!_ But the secondary activity can mostly grow to the size of my full-time job bringing me back to square one (doing a lot).
+_Three is a lot!_ But the secondary activity can mostly grow to the size of my full-time job bringing me back to square one (doing a lot).

 > This could be me not being able to relax.
 Hopefully, it's not a medical condition. 😅